houseworthe/house-mcp-manager/README.md

 ## Quick Setup with Claude Code

-Copy and paste this prompt into Claude Code to automatically install mcp-manager:
+Copy and paste this prompt into Claude Code to automatically install house-mcp-manager:

 ```
-Please help me install mcp-manager:
+Please help me install house-mcp-manager:

-1. Clone the repository from https://github.com/houseworthe/claude-mcp-manager
+1. Clone the repository from https://github.com/houseworthe/house-mcp-manager
 2. Navigate into the cloned directory
 3. Run npm install to install dependencies
 4. Run npm run build to compile the TypeScript
-5. Run npm link to make the mcp-manager command available globally
+5. Run npm link to make the house-mcp-manager command available globally
-6. Verify the installation by running: mcp-manager --help
+6. Verify the installation by running: house-mcp-manager --help
-7. Show me my current MCP server status by running: mcp-manager status
+7. Show me my current MCP server status by running: house-mcp-manager status

-After installation, explain what mcp-manager does and show me the key commands I can use.
+After installation, explain what house-mcp-manager does and show me the key commands I can use.
 ```

 ## Installation